DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 - **I have a pre-2.2 single animal project, but I want to use 2.2:**

 Please read [this convert 2 maDLC guide.]

+### The options for using DeepLabCut:

+Great - now that you get the overall workflow let's jump in!
+Here, you have several options.

+[**Option 1**](/docs/UseOverviewGuide.md#option-1-demo-notebooks) is good for a quick demo on our data.

+[**Option 2**](/docs/UseOverviewGuide.md#option-2-using-the-program-terminal-start-ipython) is the perfect place for beginners who want to start using DeepLabCut on your own data.

+[**Option 3**](docs/functionDetails.md#deeplabcut-project-manager-gui) is best for more advanced users, as with the terminal interface you get the most versatility and options.

 ## Option 1: Demo Notebooks: